jbrodriguez/jbrio.net/content/posts/gaming-rig.md

 I'm really happy with the results, and I'm looking forward to playing more games on this rig.

+## Update 2023-01

+Turned out that my trusted AMD RX 580 couldn't handle gaming at 1440p (fans went into turbo mode, then the screen just blacked out, the pc was still going though)

+So I ended up getting a new GPU, a XFX RX 6700, which handles gaming at 1440p like a champ.

+I also got a new keyboard, a Logitech G413 TKL and a Logitech G453 Lightspeed headset, which connect wirelessly, thus avoiding bluetooth issues.

 MMXXIII.I.II - 17a8e1c3e09a7fc80dc996dca41d7798